HichamBI/HichamBI.github.io/_posts/2016-12-27-testing-angular2-with-webpack-mocha-on-browser-and-node.markdown

 In this part, we will see the webpack configuration to launch mocha test in Node environment.

-We use **mocha-webpack** to precompile bundles on server side, but is not enough, Angular 2 (especially **Zone.js**) needs some part of DOM to work, this is why we use **jsdom** library.
+We use **mocha-webpack** to precompile bundles on server side, but it's not enough, Angular 2 (especially **Zone.js**) needs some part of DOM to work, this is why we use **jsdom** library.

  > **webpack.test.common.js :**